LSchulz2022/nextstrain-narratives-demo/narratives/nextstrain-narratives-demo_SJCPHL-trees.md

 from Dashboard

-(note that there are 4 recombinant lineages in San Joaquin County.)
+(note that there are 4 recombinant lineages in San Joaquin County.
+They are listed first at the bottom of the display.)

 Click on this link to interact with the display on your own: